-- Chain of Custody (COC) certified wood: Where CHEP can verify supplier claims, through documentation, that wood purchased has an associated COC certification credit. - Wood from certified sources: wood classified as being from a certified source is required to meet one of the following criteria: - Certified sources, where the supplier of the wood has COC certification; however, the supplier has not referenced this certification or provided complete COC accreditation details for the wood supplied to CHEP; or - Other sources, where CHEP has undertaken due diligence that seeks to provide confidence, that the source forest or mill is certified by PEFC, FSC or equivalent. - 3) Policy compliant wood source: Where the purchased wood does not carry COC certification and is not from a certified source, CHEP has undertaken due diligence to establish that the wood flow has not been contaminated by controversial source wood.1 Wood will not be purchased from a source where due diligence is not satisfied.
+- Chain of Custody (COC) certified wood: Where CHEP can verify supplier claims, through documentation, that wood purchased has an associated COC certification credit. - Wood from certified sources, where the wood is not covered by CoC certification all along its supply chain, however CHEP has access to documentation and proof that the wood comes from a certified forest (whether under FSC or PEFC or an endorsed SFM scheme). - 3) Policy compliant wood source: Where the purchased wood does not carry COC certification and is not from a certified source, CHEP has undertaken due diligence to establish that the wood flow has not been contaminated by controversial source wood.
+[1] Wood will not be purchased from a source where due diligence is not satisfied.